During 4th COVID surge, 1 first responder on average dies a day from COVID-19

 It always makes the news when a law enforcement officer is shot,” said Gerstner.
 “And now, 64 percent of all line of duty deaths in law enforcement in 2021 are from COVID-19.”

-Gerstner reports that COVID=019 has killed more than 250 fire, EMS, and dispatch personnel…and more than 338 law enforcement line of duty deaths were caused by the coronavirus.
+Gerstner reports that COVID-19 has killed more than 250 fire, EMS, and dispatch personnel…and more than 338 law enforcement line of duty deaths were caused by the coronavirus.

 He’s encouraging those who are eligible to get the vaccine to protect themselves and others.